 - Jug of juice – 1 per person

 - A pair of pliers and/or vise grip

 I am always surprised by the number of people who do not know what the NOAA Weather Radio service is all about.
 And for some reason, be it ignorance, embarrassment, or simply ambivalence, they never ask.
 It is time to end that.

 In the United States, the NOAA Weather Radio All Hazards system is a nationwide network of radio stations that broadcast continuous weather information directly from the nearest National Weather Service office.
-This is important because NOAA Weather Radio broadcasts official US weather service warnings, watches, forecasts and other hazard information 24 hours a day, 7 days a week.
+This is important because NOAA Weather Radio broadcasts official US weather service warnings, watches, forecasts, and other hazard information 24 hours a day, 7 days a week.
 It can be your single source for comprehensive weather and emergency information.
-About the only thing better is first hand information transmitted live by a HAM radio operators around the world.
+About the only thing better is first-hand information transmitted live by HAM radio operators around the world.